wawjr3d/jquery.autocomplete/README.md

 ####itemDisplay
-How to display an individual result from data item
+How to display an individual result from data item.
 **Default:**

 	function(item) {